Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Polkadot-Ecosystem-Economy_Slides.md

 The DOT token can be in one of the following states:

-1. Free Balance
+1. Transferable
-	- Spendable Balance
-	- Locked Balance
+2. Locked (Frozen)
-2. Reserved Balance
+2. Reserved (Held)

 ---

 ## Reserved vs Locked Balance

+- New terms "Frozen" and "Held" are not quite used in Polkadot yet...
 - Both states belong to the user... but cannot be spent / transferred.
 - Reserved balances stack on top of one another.
 	- Useful for user deposits, or other use cases where there is sybil concerns.